Susan Hale Kemenyffy: Biography

-Born in Springfield, Massachusetts, Kemenyffy received a Bachelor of Fine Arts degree from Syracuse University in 1963; her teacher was Robert Marks.
-She studied at The Art Student's League, Woodstock, NY and at the University of Illinois, Champaign.
-In 1966 she received a Master of Arts degree from the University of Iowa; The following year she studied with Mauricio Lasansky and earned a Master of Fine Arts degree with honors.
+Susan B. Hale was born in Springfield, Massachusetts.
+She received a Bachelor of Fine Arts degree from Syracuse University in 1963.
+She studied at The Art Student's League, Woodstock, New York and at the University of Illinois, Champaign.
+In 1966, she received a Master of Arts degree from the University of Iowa; The following year she studied with Mauricio Lasansky and earned a Master of Fine Arts degree with honors.

 She received a grant from the National Endowment for the Arts in 1973; among her awards are the Associated Artists of Pittsburgh award from Carnegie Mellon University Museum (1981, 1983, and 1987) and the Annual Ceramic and Small Sculpture Show award from the Butler Institute of American Art (1982).
-Kemenyffy has lectured widely.
+She has lectured widely.
 The Canton Museum of Art, the Cincinnati Art Museum, the Erie Art Museum, and the Everson Museum are among the institutions holding examples of her work, as is the Renwick Gallery of the Smithsonian Institution.
-In 2012 she was named Pennsylvania's Artist of the Year.
-She is married to the ceramist Steven Kemenyffy, with whom she lives in McKean, Pennsylvania.
-Her daughter, Maya was born in 1970.
+In 2012, she was named Pennsylvania's Artist of the Year.
+She is married to ceramist Steven Kemenyffy, with whom she lives in McKean, Pennsylvania.
+She has a daughter, Maya (born 1970).

-She is actively involved in her community, having served as President of Erie Art Museum 1985-88, Pennsylvania Council on the Arts Chair, 1997- 01, Advisory Council Erie Community Foundation Chair 2006-08, Erie Community Foundation Trustee 2008 -2017, and a long-time member of Garden Club of America / Carrie T. Watson Garden Club.
-She has also donated designs and works of art for public spaces in Maine and Pennsylvania.
+She is actively involved in her community, having served as President of Erie Art Museum 1985-88, Pennsylvania Council on the Arts Chair, 1997-2001, Advisory Council Erie Community Foundation Chair 2006-2008, Erie Community Foundation Trustee 2008-2017, and a long-time member of Garden Club of America / Carrie T. Watson Garden Club.
+She donated designs and works of art for public spaces in Maine and Pennsylvania.

 Work

-Although she is primarily a graphic artist, Ms. Kemenyffy made important contributions to American ceramics in the late 1960s and early 1970s, particularly in regard to experimental raku techniques.
+Although she is primarily a graphic artist, Kemenyffy made important contributions to American ceramics in the late 1960s and early 1970s, particularly in regard to experimental raku techniques.
 She explained in an interview, "He was doing a lot of ceramics and he hated doing the surfaces...so he said why don't you keep drawing on some of these pieces and this is how we started."
 Steven Kemenyffy stated that their interest in raku came out of practical considerations: "We [Steven and Susan] were doing a variety of workshops in a variety of different media.
 Raku was always an official way of making pieces in a short period of time…In raku it seems to compress all the firings into one."